virtual-labs/exp-diode-iv-spice-iitkgp/experiment/aim.md

 ## Aim of experiment
-The main objectives of the Technology CAD (TCAD) laboratory are:

 1) The use of TCAD tools allows students to learn the fundamentals of device fabrication and characterization in a virtual environment including the determination of SPICE parameters;